yiisoft/yii2/docs/guide/test-fixtures.md

     ];
 }
 ```
-The data file name must be equal to table name and should formatted like:
+The data file name must be equal to the table name and should be formatted like the following:

 ```php
 <?php